Previous Article--Next Article

 • Passages before major solos.
 The classic example is the end of movement one of Tchaikovsky, Symphony No. 5, where the first horn should rest for most of the page before movement two.
 Even for less extended solos I personally find it of great help to insert even a very short rest before exposed passages.

-The principal horn should rest when suitable passages occur for the assistant to play even if the overall range demands do not appear to be especially difficult.
-An example of a work full of this type of passage is the Symphony No. 9 of Schubert.
-While the work is never really high or difficult, there is more music in the first part than it is wise to play--very few rests.
-This may become especially significant in the context of an orchestral rehearsal or concert with other heavy works to remain fresh for, not to mention possibly other services to play.
+As a part of pacing, the principal horn should rest when suitable passages occur for the assistant to play, even if the overall range demands do not appear to be especially difficult.
+This rest may become especially significant in the context of an orchestral rehearsal or concert with other heavy works to remain fresh for, not to mention the possibility of other services to play.
+Don’t be foolish and burn your chops on tutti passages; give these to the assistant so you will be fresh for the “money” passages.

 The assistant horn in a band or wind ensemble may be treated in a manner very similar to that seen in an orchestra but frequently the function is somewhat different.